kurtosis-tech/kurtosis/docs/docs/explanations/architecture.md

 Starlark
 --------
 Distributed system definitions are complex.
 Therefore, there are many, many ways to instantiate, configure, and manipulate an enclave.
-To provide the required power, manipulations to an enclave are expressed in the form of [Starlark programs][starlark-reference].
+To provide the required power, manipulations to an enclave are expressed using [Starlark][starlark-reference] scripts.

 To manipulate an enclave, users upload Starlark scripts to the API container.
 The API container executes the instructions in the script, and the enclave's contents will be mutated.